dart-lang/build/docs/writing_a_builder.md

   If the builder had used `^proto/{{}}.proto` as an input, it would not have run on strict suffix matches.

-#### Using multiple groups
+#### Using multiple capture groups

 A builder may use multiple capture groups in an input.
-Groups can be given a name to distinguish them.
+Groups must be given a name to distinguish them.
 For instance, `{{foo}}` declares a capture group named `foo`.
 Names may consist of alphanumeric characters only.
 When using multiple capture groups, they must all have unique names.
 And once again, every